On average 18 billion SMS messages are sent every day, making SMS the most used text messaging service in the world.

 What's the difference between SMS and OTT apps?

 OTTs use the same premise as SMS and use similar basic functionalities.
-Each one is unique and features depend on the company that you use.
-E.g Instagram allows users to send an Instagram reel straight to a friend via DMs.
-Facebook has yet to offer this ability but has a well-rounded DMing interface.
+Each one is unique, and the features depend on the company that you use.
+E.g., Instagram allows users to send an Instagram reel straight to a friend via DMs.
+Facebook has yet to offer this ability, but it has a well-rounded DMing interface.

 OTTs offer more features but require an internet connection.